-NOTE
+NOTES

 1 The materials listed are to be considered as only typical and indicative of minimum requirements of the materials properties.
 The use of materials having better properties is not prejudiced by the details above, provided materials for components in bearing contact with each other do not entail galling, corrosion, magnetic induction, etc.